PeterVanNostrand/Vaccination-Data-Viz/README.md

 # Vaccination-Data-Viz

-A visualization of US daily vaccinations in part of 2021.
-Created for CS573 Data Visualization
+This repository is a live document chronicling the development of a dashboard visualization for daily US COVID-19 vaccinations in part of 2021.
+This project was created for CS573 Data Visualization at Worcester Polytechnic Institute in Fall 2021.
+For the completed visualization see [Section 5, Final Visualization](#5-final-dashboard).
+Clicking on any of the images will take you to a VizHub page where you can explore each version of the dashboard or fork it for your own project!

 ## 1. Data: US Vaccination Data by State/Territory

-The data I propose to visualize for my project is [Data on COVID-19 Vaccinations by Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations).
+The data I propose to visualize for this project is [Data on COVID-19 Vaccinations by Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations).
 This dataset contains information about the number of COVID-19 vaccinations given per day by US State/Territory as well as information about the total vaccination level of each state, number of doses available, and total dose utilization.
 I have filtered this dataset to time period 04/01/2021 - 09/04/2021 to reduce the quantity of data to process for this visualization.

-## 2. Questions
+## 2. Research Questions

 - How has the number of vaccines given changed over time?
 - Which state has the highest per capita vaccinate rate for a given period?